eclipse-zenoh/zenoh-plugin-webserver/README.md

 ```
 [2021-04-12T14:20:51Z ERROR zplugin_webserver] Unable to start http server for REST : Os { code: 48, kind: AddrInUse, message: "Address already in use" }
 ```
-It means another process is already using this port number that the webserver plugin would like to use (80 by default).
+It means another process is already using this port number that the webserver plugin would like to use.
 In such case, you have 2 solutions:
  - stop the other process using this port
- - make the webserver plugin to another port via the `--web-server-port=[PORT]` option.
+ - make the webserver plugin to another port changing its `listener` option.

 ### *Permission denied*
 If in `zenohd` logs you see such error log at startup:
 ```
 [2021-04-12T13:55:10Z ERROR zplugin_webserver] Unable to start http server for REST : Os { code: 13, kind: PermissionDenied, message: "Permission denied"
 ```
-It probably means your OS (this usually happens on Linux) forbids the usage of port 80 for non-root user (actually if usually restricts all ports between 0 and 1024).
+It probably means your OS (this usually happens on Linux) forbids the usage of the configured port for non-root user (actually it usually restricts all ports between 0 and 1024).
 In such case, you have 2 solutions:
  - run zenohd with root privileges (via `sudo`)
- - use another port via the `--web-server-port=[PORT]` option.
+ - use another changing he webserver plugin's `listener` option.

 -------------------------------
 ## How to build it